Frequently Asked Questions

 - 7. Where can I find a list of other Fairtrade certified companies to get in touch with new business partners for a certain product?

-Our Fairtrade Customer Search helps you to find Fairtrade certified organizations, along with information on location, products and their role within the Fairtrade system.
+Our Fairtrade Customer Search helps you to find Fairtrade certified organisations, along with information on location, products and their role within the Fairtrade system.

 - 8. We need an out-of-the-box sustainability solution.
 Can you help us?